Zijian-Lee/zijian-lee.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I received a B.S. and a Ph.D. degree in computer science from Jilin University (JLU), Changchun, China, in 2017 and 2023, respectively.
 My Ph.D advisor is [Prof. Xiaohui Wei](https://ccst.jlu.edu.cn/info/1367/19686.htm).
 I have been a Visiting Student in the Information Systems Technology and Design (ISTD) at the Singapore University of Technology and Design (SUTD), mentored by [Prof. Tony Q.S.
 Quek](https://people.sutd.edu.sg/~tonyquek/), in 2022.
 I am currently a Postdoctoral Research Fellow at Dalian Maritime University (DMU), collaborating with [Prof. Hongbo Liu](https://www.scholat.com/liuhongbo).
-My research interests include mobile crowdsensing, federated learning, and edge computing.

 My research interest includes mobile crowdsensing, federated learning, and edge computing.